 Section 8.
 Young Explorer’s Director

 The Young Explorer’s Director shall be in charge of the Young Explorer’s program.
-There will be one in the Society.
+Madison, Milwaukee and Fox Valley will have a Young Explorer's Director.
 A Young Explorer’s committee will be created as needed upon approval of the Board of Directors.

 ARTICLE VII.
 BOARDS